 But even before exports begin, the U.S. glut is having an impact overseas.
 Liquefied natural gas cargoes once destined for the United States went to Western Europe instead.
 Armed with an alternative source of supply, and at cheaper prices, about a score of European utilities such as Germany’s EON and RWE, France’s GDF Suez, and Italy’s ENI have managed to renegotiate their contracts with Gazprom, the Russian natural gas giant, and get price reductions.

 Some European countries, and Ukraine, have started trying to replicate the shale-gas revolution.
-Chevron and Shell just inked drill for gas.
+Chevron and Shell just inked deals in Ukraine to drill for gas.
 Exxon has tried in Poland.
 Britain is eager to tap its own resources.
 While any European shale production is years away, that’s another potential source of supply to balance out Russia’s dominance.